f-agu/fmv/fmv-soft/README.md

 # FMV-Soft

-Easy way to fond and execute an external binary.
+Easy way to fInd and execute an external binary.

 ## Getting started